jpuli/pqvp/README.md

 * AWS -- Infrastructure

-* Linux/Docker -- QualApps selected Docker because of its containerizatoin ability to rapidly stand up computing envroinments.
-The use of images to package, deploy, and run apps helps us meet RFI requirements, namely providing documentation that enables others to deploy DAAS.
+* Linux/Docker -- QualApps selected Docker because of its containerizatoin ability to rapidly stand up computing environments.
+The use of images to package, deploy, and run apps helps us meet RFI requirements, namely providing instructions that enables others to deploy DAAS.

 * NGINX -- The team selected the open-source NGINX because it is lightweight and very easily meets performance demands.